Santiam Pass Ski Patrol

 Nordic Patroller A person who provides emergency care to injured or ill area guests; also may be responsible for a wide variety of area safety activities (A skiing position).

-Patroller A person who provides emergency to injured or ill guest, but may not transport guests off the hill/slope; may help lead training and education activities. (skiing or snowboarding skills helpful but not always mandatory).
+Base Patroller A person who provides emergency care to injured or ill guests, but may not transport guests off the hill/slope; may help lead training and education activities. (skiing or snowboarding skills helpful but not always mandatory).

 Medical Associate A volunteer physician who assists on Outdoor Emergency Care training and general medical training of patrollers.
 Requires medical credentials.